tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Event data
 ### Event parameters
 Add event parameters manually for all events event.
-The parameters will be added in the event_data object in the payload.
+The parameters will be added in the `event_data` object in the payload.

 Add user ID parameter for all events event.
-The parameters will be added in the user_id field in the payload.
+The parameters will be added in the `user_id` field in the payload.

 #### Add shared event parameters
 Add shared event parameters across all events.
-The parameters will be added in the `event_data` object in the payload.

 Values accepted: strings, integers, float and json.

 These parameters can override [parameters taken from dataLayer](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/blob/main/README.md#add-event-parameters-from-datalayer) if they have the same name.

 See the [default payload](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/edit/main/README.md#default-payload) for the parameters that are already sent by default.

 #### Add user ID event parameter
 Add user ID parameter at event level across all events (if the user_id persists in the dataLayer across pages).
-The parameters will be added to the `user_id` key in the payload.